catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 }
 ```
 3. The user generates a secret locally, and sends a `btc_getRefundTx` request to the Guardian.
 The Guardian checks if the transaction inputs are signed (except the first one) and uses this to verify the request sender.
 The Guardian will not process send and other funding requests during this time, until this funding request is finalized.
 The Guardian will return the refund transaction with the Guardian signature.
 The Guardian will also provide a signature for the initial input, so the user can submit this funding UTXO.
-4. The user provides their signature for the inital input and sends another `btc_confirmDeposit` request to the server, which contains the fully signed funding transaction.
+4. The user provides their signature for the inital input and sends another `btc_submitDeposit` request to the server, which contains the fully signed funding transaction.
 5. The Relayer will broadcast the transaction.
 The user will only be able to use their Instant Wallet once the funding transaction is confirmed.
 They should not send additional funding requests until this process is completed.

 ### Sending